simeononsecurity/simeononsecurity.ch/content/til/2021-01-16/index.md

 # Today I learned / Read About...
 **What SimeonOnSecurity learned about and found interesting today**

+Today, SimeonOnSecurity completed multiple defensive and offensive labs on ImmersiveLabs.
+They also watched videos about the following topics:

+UniFi Protect G3 Instant - Unboxing, review, and comparison (Crosstalk Solutions) Pirates, Crypto, and the Secret History of Windows Product Activation (Dave's Garage) The release of a new CPU (LinusTechTips)
+Why someone moved to UniFi Protect (TechnoTim)

 ## ImmersiveLabs:
 - [Completed multiple Defensive and Offensive Labs](https://www.immersivelabs.com/)